ccloli/DNSProxy/README.md

 ## Features

 - Bind proxy server with any IP or port
-- Support TCP and UDP protocol
+- Support TCP and UDP protocol to create proxy server
-- Lookup upstream server with specific port and protocol (UDP, TCP)
+- Lookup upstream server with specific port and common protocol (UDP, TCP)
+- Lookup upstream server with DNS-over-TLS (experiment)
 - Both proxy server and upstream server support IPv4 and IPv6
 - Wildcard rules and regular expression rules
 - Custom parser to extend more rules!